 On the other hand, if you are a little more sensitive and don’t need an aggressive relief then the Thera Cane will also do a good job and be more comfortable to use.

-Whichever camp you are in will ultimately depend whether you should buy the Thera Cane or the Body Back Buddy.
-But based on my needs, the Body Back Buddy has the slight edge.
+Whichever camp you are in will ultimately depend on whether you should buy the Thera Cane or the Body Back Buddy.
+But based on my needs, the Body Back Buddy has a slight edge.